Markov-switching State Space Models for Uncovering Musical Interpretation: Supplementary material

 }

-In \autoref{sec:clust-music-perf} of the manuscript, we present results for clustering performances using the low-dimensional vector of performance specific parameters learned for our model.
+In \autoref{sec:clust-music-perf} of the manuscript, we present results for grouping performances using the low-dimensional vector of performance-specific parameters learned for our model.
 An alternative approach is to simply use the raw data, in this case, 231 individual note-by-note instantaneous speeds measured in beats per minute.
 In \autoref{fig:raw-data-clusters} we show the result of this analysis.
 A comparison between this clustering and that given by our model is discussed in some detail in the manuscript.

 \hypertarget{plotting-performances}{